jenkinsci/customizable-header-plugin/README.md

   create a properties file with a custom mapping between the class and the symbol to replace.
 This feature allows to overwrite the weather with your own symbols.

+Users can choose to use a different header than what is globally defined.
+This includes showing the original header.
+They can also just overwrite the coloring

 ## The weather symbols
 To demonstrate the custom weather symbols download the svgs from `docs/svgs` to `userContent/svgs` in your `JENKINS_HOME`, put the following into a properties file in your `JENKINS_HOME` and configure the additional mappings